cbillowes/curious-programmer-helium/content/posts/2019/2019-01-15-crafting-changes-in-git/index.md

 next commit.
 No more stone age processes. :smile:

 **The Git way**
-1. You can use the interactive rebase approach to add the files you want and choose parts of the files you are interested in committing.
+1. You can use the interactive mode approach to add the files you want and choose parts of the files you are interested in committing.
 2. You can use the patch approach directly.